 Ahead of the online training week, participants take part in 3 pre-training webinars and complete a selection of the online courses listed below.

 Take part in free online training

 Learn more about rare disease research at a time and place that suits you!
-Take the free online modules below.
-Each module includes a lesson and quiz.
+Take the free e-learning courses below.

-The 2018 and 2019 editions of the EURORDIS Winter School will be financed through the EU-funded Solve-RD project, of which EURORDIS is a partner.
+The 2018 and 2019 editions of the EURORDIS Winter School were co-financed through the EU-funded Solve-RD project, of which EURORDIS was a partner.

 Financial support is also provided by AFM-Téléthon, the French Muscular Dystrophy Association.